Lunar Silicon Cavity

-Another natural outcome following the lunar stable laser is the foundation for an optical atomic clock for lunar time standard~\cite{Berceau2016,Derevianko2022,Bourgoin2025LunarTimescale}.
+Another natural outcome following the lunar stable laser is the foundation for an optical atomic clock for lunar time standard~\cite{Bourgoin2025LunarTimescale}.
 The lunar silicon cavity's exceptional long-term frequency stability is, by itself, sufficient for a wide range of applications.
-With performance below $10^{-15}$ at a 1 day timescale, the silicon cavity can easily provide a reference for any PNT requirements, and form the backbone of Lunar Coordinated Time (LTC)~\cite{Ashby2024AMoon, FiengaRambauxSosnica2024Moonlight, Bourgoin2025LunarTimescale}.
+With performance below $10^{-15}$ at a 1 day timescale, the silicon cavity can easily provide a reference for any PNT requirements, and form the backbone of Lunar Coordinated Time (LTC)~\cite{Bourgoin2025LunarTimescale, Ashby2024AMoon, FiengaRambauxSosnica2024Moonlight}.
 However, to gain even greater long-term stability, an atomic standard could be added.
 Only very low-frequency steering would be required, allowing the atomic standard to be located anywhere within the network connected to the cavity.

 This proposal thus addresses a critical need for establishing a standalone LTC serving as the cornerstone of the future PNT infrastructure of the Moon.
-The success of this mission will mark a historic milestone, demonstrating humanity’s capability to build fundamental quantum infrastructure on another celestial body, alongside establishing a permanent presence on the Moon.
-This achievement can have profound implications for future Mars and deep-space missions, where terrestrial timing infrastructure is nearly impossible to access, making the establishment of a standalone local time reference the only viable solution~\cite{Burt2021DemonstrationSpace}.
+The success of this mission will mark a historic milestone, demonstrating humanity’s capability to build fundamental infrastructure for quantum technologies on another celestial body, alongside establishing a permanent presence on the Moon.
+This achievement can have profound implications for future Mars and deep-space missions, where terrestrial timing infrastructure is nearly impossible to access, making a standalone local time reference the only viable solution~\cite{Burt2021DemonstrationSpace}.